 After applying ONE of these materials, rake it into the top of the anthill with a garden rake.
 Rake the hills every day or two.
-Repeat treatments in 7 to 10 days if ants are still active.
+Repeat treatments 7 to 10 days if ants are still active.
 Controlling ants in lawns may take a long time, so keep at it.

-2. Foundations and porches: In 1 gallon of water, use 2 tablespoons of 40 percent wettable chlordame powder, or 1 tablespoon of 50 percent wettable dieldrin powder, or 3 tablespoons of 50 percent wettable DDT powder, or 8 tablespoons of 25 percent wettable malathion powder.
+2. Foundations and porches: In 1 gallon of water, use 8 tablespoons of 25 percent malathion wettable powder.
 Spray the foundation and base of porches.
 Also, spray or dust the grass and shrub area a few feet away from the foundation with one of the same materials.

-- 3. Inside buildings: Apply a dust of either 1 percent rotenone, or 5 percent malathion, or 5 percent chlordane, or 5 or 10 percent DDT, or 5 percent methoxychlor plus one-tenth percent pyrethrins plus 1 percent piperonyl butoxide along baseboards and behind the kitchen stove.
-Where a dust is objectionable, apply 2 percent chlordane solution or 5 percent DDT solution in non-staining oil.
-Avoid spraying oil onto asphalt tile floors. - 4.
-Baits: Baits can also be used.
-If possible, buy a prepared bait containing both sweet and fat ingredients so you will not be disappointed when sweetsloving ants fail to eat a fat-containing bait.
+3. Inside buildings: Apply a dust of either 1 percent rotenone; or 5 percent malathion; or 5 percent methoxychlor plus one-tenth percent pyrethrins plus 1 percent piperonyl butoxide, along baseboards and behind kitchen stove.
+Where a dust is objectionable, apply 1⁄2 percent Baygon solution in water.
+Do not mist-spray near a flame or pilot light.

+4. Baits: Baits can also be used.
+If possible, buy a prepared bait containing both sweet and fat ingredients or you may be disappointed when sweetsloving ants fail to eat a fat-containing bait.
 Inside houses, place baits in ant runways where children will not find them.